 - Plan ahead.
 This goes without saying, right?
 You need to plan your menu ahead of time, make a shopping list, and check to make sure you have all the necessary ingredients.

 - Start early.
 Pickled eggs need to go in the pickled beets at least 3 days ahead of time, preferably longer.
 That means now.
 Hard boiled eggs are easiest to peel if you cook week-old eggs.

 - Choose the right recipes.
 You must use recipe you have made before.
 (Notice how I put must in both bold & italics?
 It's that important.
 This should not be your first time making the recipes.)
-In my Thanksgiving ebook, I explain how you can easily make most of your holiday meal ahead of time and simply heat them for dinner.
+In my holiday meals ebook, I explain how you can easily make most of your holiday meal ahead of time and simply heat them for dinner.
 The recipes above will lend themselves to being made the night before with one exception – make the dressing for the asparagus salad on Easter morning.
 It will become too tart if you let it sit overnight.

 - Choose the right ingredients.
 Consider buying pre-cut hash browns instead of cutting your own potatoes, for example.
 Buy canned pineapple and green beans.
 Go for convenience here where you can.

 - Want to really streamline your Easter dinner preparations?
 Order a HoneyBaked Ham.
 Plan for a half pound per person.
 You can order online or pick it up at a HoneyBaked Ham store.
 The ham is precooked and spiral cut to make dinner simple and easy.
 You can even serve it straight from the fridge!
 Also, Consumer Reports named HoneyBaked Ham their top pick for spiral cooked ham, calling it “flavorful and consistently moist and tender.”

 - Keep it simple.
 Choose recipes without a bunch of fancy preparations or complicated processes.
 The idea is to satisfy your guests' hunger with a delicious meal, not to wow them with your culinary amazingness by stressing yourself out.